WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

-This indicates that the client could fetch a newer version at `https://example.com/resource` (the original URL of the exchange), or that the validity period of the old version can be extended by replacing the first two of the original signatures (the ones with a validityUrl of `https://example.com/resource.validity.1511157180`) with the single new signature provided.
-(This might happen at the end of a migration to a new root certificate.)
-The signatures of the updated signed exchange would be:
+This indicates that the client could fetch a newer version at `https://example.com/resource` (the original URL of the exchange), or that the validity period of the old version can be extended by replacing the original signature with the new signature provided.
+The signature of the updated signed exchange would be:

 ~~~http
 Signature: